Take Action

 Lesson plans, discussion guides, and curriculum resources connecting AI economics to human rights law — adaptable for high school and university courses.

-The most impactful action: contact your senators.
-The ICESCR stalled because no organized constituency demanded ratification.
+Among the most impactful actions: contact your senators.
+The ICESCR stalled in part because no organized constituency demanded ratification — alongside Cold War politics and justiciability debates that consumed Senate attention.
 Each constituent letter shifts the political calculation.

 Find your senators at senate.gov